vermouth-k/about-claude-code/14-CLAUDE-Improvement_by_GPT.md

 Don't continue from a state you can't describe back.
 If you lose track, stop and restate.

-## Rule 11 — Match the codebase's conventions, even if you disagree
-Conformance > taste inside the codebase.
-If you genuinely think a convention is harmful, surface it.
-Don't fork silently.

-## Rule 12 — Fail loud
+## Rule 11 — Fail loud
 "Completed" is wrong if anything was skipped silently.
 "Tests pass" is wrong if any were skipped.
 Default to surfacing uncertainty, not hiding it.

-## Rule 13 — Commit as checkpoint
+## Rule 12 — Commit as checkpoint
-After each working feature, show the diff and suggest a commit boundary.
-One feature = one commit.
-Don't pile unrelated changes.
+After each working feature, show the diff and suggest a commit boundary (one feature = one commit).
-Do not create commits unless explicitly requested.
+Do not create commits unless explicitly requested; only suggest them.

-## Rule 14 — "Done" means verified
+## Rule 13 — "Done" means verified
 Never say "done" without verifying the result (run tests, start the server, execute the script — whatever this project requires).
 If you can't verify, say so explicitly: "changes made, not yet verified."